Getting your New Hampshire property and casualty license is the first step toward becoming a P&C insurance agent in New Hampshire.

-The New Hampshire Insurance Department requires you to complete a four-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The New Hampshire Insurance Department requires you to complete a four-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your New Hampshire Property and Casualty Insurance License

 - Complete a New Hampshire Pre-License Education Course (ExamFX – $189+)

 - Take the New Hampshire Licensing Exam (Prometric – $6550)

 - Complete a New Hampshire License Application (National Insurance Producer Registry (NIPR) – $2105 application fee + $5.60 transaction fee)